Singapore to Beijing, China: An extraordinary, unique and challenging motorcycle journey offering some of the finest landscapes on earth

 - All accommodation is on a twin share basis.
 If you are traveling alone we will pair you up with another solo traveler.

 - If you prefer single accommodation a single supplement is available: (please note that you may be required to share a bathroom on a small number of occasions on this trip)

-- On mentioned ride days we provide a picnic lunch that we prepare ourselves from our mobile kitchen (on some occasion we may eat locally): 75 Lunches
+- On mentioned ride days we provide lunch, up until China lunches will be at restaurants & cafes, once in China lunch will be picnic lunches that we prepare ourselves from our mobile kitchen : 66 Lunches

 - You will need to be in Singapore one day prior to the start of the expedition.
 One bonus night accommodation is included

 - All riders must have a valid motorcycle license and at least two years riding experience.